Jason Pratensis

 Jason Pratensis (Iasonis Van Der Velde, 1486 – 22 May 1558) was a Southern Netherlandish humanist physician and poet.
 His work De cerebri morbis, which Pratensis published in Basel like his contemporaries Desiderius Erasmus and Andreas Vesalius, is often considered to be the first textbook purely focused on Neurology.
 He practised in Zierikzee.
 He Latinized his Dutch name Jason van der Velde by converting it into Pratensis.
 Pratensis is also known under the names Van der Meersche and Van Praet.

 Early life

 Pratensis was probably born in Ghent or in its immediate vicinity.
 He was probably educated at the University of Leuven, after which he settled in Zierikzee in 1514.
 Pratensis was then alternately active in Zierikzee and Veere.
 Between 1549 and 1554 he served as alderman at Veere.
 He may have lived briefly in Goes in the meantime.

-Pratensis was the personal physician to the Lords of Sandenburg.
+Pratensis was the personal physician to the Lords of Zandenburg.
 Pratensis was also the personal physician of the Dutch nobleman Maximilian II of Burgundy, Marquis van Veere.
 Pratensis dedicated his work De tuenda sanitateto him.